-Section 2: Order of Business at Regular Meeting.
+Section 2.
+Order of Business at Regular Meeting.
 The Order of Business at all Regular Meetings shall be as follows:

 - a.
 Roll Call

-- Public Comments b.
+- b.
+Public Comments

-- Approval of Minutes C.
+- c.
+Approval of Minutes

 - d.
 Treasurer's Report

-- Committee Reports and Action Items e.
+- e.
+Committee Reports and Action Items

 - f.
 Chairman's Report

+- g.
+Omnibus Vote Agendas

-- Old Business g.
+- h.g.
+Old Business

-- h.
+- i.h.
 New Business

-- i.
-Accounts Payable
+- j.i.Accounts Payable

-- Executive Session i.
+- k.j.
+Executive Session

-- k.
+- I.k.
 Adjournment

 The Chairman may for good cause suspend said order at any particular Commission meeting.
-Business conducted at any regular meeting may, with the consent of a majority of the Commissioners present, include the discussion of items not specified in the agenda except as otherwise prohibited by applicable law.
-Public comments shall be limited to a period of 30 minutes and to three minutes per person.
+Business conducted at any regular meeting may, with the consent of a majority of the Commissioners present, include items not specified in the agenda except as otherwise prohibited by applicable law.
+Public comments shall be limited to five minutes per person. a period of 50 minutes and to five minutes per person.
 Persons shall be recognized in order of sign in on the Public Comment Sign In Sheet at the meeting or, if none, in the order determined by the Chairman or other presiding officer.
 (Last amended on October 12, 2006 by Ordinance No. O-11-06).

-Section 3 Special Meetings.
+Section 3.
+Special Meetings.
 Special meetings may be called by the Chairman or the General Manager upon his or her own initiative and shall be called at the request of any four Commissioners.
 Notice of any special meeting shall be given in accordance with the provisions of the Illinois Open Meetings Act.
 Commissioners may participate, in whole or in part, in special meetings of the Board of Commissioners by audio or video conference, and shall be counted for purposes of voting for so long as they participate and vote, subject to the same terms and conditions as are set forth in Section 1 above for regular meetings.
 (Last amended on October 12, 2006 by Ordinance No. O-11-06).

-Section 4: Order of Business at Special Meetings.
+Section 4.
+Order of Business at Special Meetings.
 The Order of Business at all special meetings shall be as follows: